-- There is no sufficient information provided by the complainant to make sure that the concerned barges are related to this project. - Date of the observed impact was not specified by the complainant so the impact air quality monitoring (IAQM) results available for August 2014 and early September 2014 for monitoring stations close to the concerned area - AQMS1, ASR1, ASR5, ASR6 and ASR10 have been reviewed and there was no impact air quality monitoring result that shows 1-hour TSP or 24-hour TSP exceeded the action (AL)/limit level (LL).
+- There is no sufficient information provided by the complainant to make sure that the concerned barges are related to this project. - Date of the observed impact was not specified by the complainant so the impact air quality monitoring (IAQM) results within the complaint period 1- 15 October 2014 for monitoring stations close to the concerned area - AQMS1, ASR1, ASR5, ASR6 and ASR10 have been reviewed and there was one action level exceedance of 24hr TSP on impact air quality monitoring result recorded at ASR1 but no information which shows that the action level exceedance at ASR1 is related to vessel of this Contract.